phpbench/phpbench/docs/quick-start.rst

     $ ./vendor/bin/phpbench run benchmarks/TimeConsumerBench.php --report='{"extends": "aggregate", "cols": ["subject", "mode"]}'

-Above we configure a new report which extends the ``default`` report that we have already used, but we use only the ``subject`` and ``mode`` columns.
+Above we configure a new report which extends the :ref:`default
+<report_default>` report that we have already used, but we use only the
+``subject`` and ``mode`` columns.
 A full list of all the options for the default reports can be found in the :doc:`report-generators` chapter.

 Configuration
 -------------

-Now to finish off, lets add the path and new report to the configuration file:
+To finish off, add the path and new report to the configuration file:

 .. code-block:: javascript